-These clay pot lighthouses are an easy craft project to make with kids and can be completed in an afternoon (plus paint drying time).
+These clay pot lighthouses are an easy craft project to make with kids and can be completed in an afternoon.
 A solar lamp on top makes them glow at night—it’s very pretty!

 If you would like more garden art project ideas, also see Creative Projects to Make with Clay Pots.